 Check out Peter Reinhart.
 Buy his books, visit his site.
 Do what he tells you to do and he'll help you up your pizza game with not only this dough but all his recipes and techniques.

-This recipe makes around 900 - 1000g of dough, enough for 3 10″ pizzas or 3 9 x 13 pan pies.
+This recipe makes around 900 - 1000g of dough, enough for 3 10" pizzas or a few 9 x 13 pan pies.
 In his book, Peter lists 10 different pan sizes and dough weights for easy reference, along with all the pan and prep instructions to make authentic pies.

 Master Recipe White Flour Pizza Dough

-- In the bowl of a stand mixer fitted with a dough hook attachment, combine first 3 ingredients.
-Add water; mix on slow speed 30 seconds or until a coarse, shaggy dough forms.
-Add 2 Tbsp oil.
+- In the bowl of a stand mixer fitted with a dough hook attachment, combine the first 3 ingredients.
+Add water; mix on slow speed for 30 seconds or until a coarse, shaggy dough forms.
+Add ⅔ of your oil (about 28 grams/2 tablespoons).
 Increase speed to medium; mix 30–60 seconds to make a wet, coarse, sticky dough (it may seem too wet at this stage).
 Let rest 5 minutes to fully hydrate.

-- On a clean work surface, use 1 tsp oil to create a 15-inch diameter slick.
-Rub some oil on a plastic bowl scraper and your hands; use scraper to transfer dough to work surface.
+- On a clean work surface, use 1 teaspoon oil to coat a 15-inch work surface.
+Rub some oil on a plastic bowl scraper and your hands; use a scraper to transfer the dough to a work surface.
 Flatten dough.
 Lift one end, folding it toward the center; left opposite end to flip it over the folded end.
 Fold in the 2 wide ends in the same manner to make the dough a loose ball.
 Flip dough so it is smooth side up.
 Cover with an inverted bowl and let rest 5 minutes.
-Repeat process three more times.
-By fourth time, dough will become much smoother and gluten will be fully developed.
-Transfer dough to a lightly oiled bowl, cover with plastic wrap and refrigerate 12–72 hours
+Repeat the process three more times.
+By the fourth time, the dough will become much smoother and gluten will be fully developed.
+Transfer dough to a lightly oiled bowl, cover with plastic wrap, and refrigerate 12–72 hours